Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 To ensure all individuals enjoy fundamental human rights, a minimum standard of living is essential.
 Thus, supporting the survival of the socially vulnerable is crucial for respecting and protecting human rights.

-A survival theory is necessary to provide equitable opportunities to those who have become socially vulnerable due to circumstances beyond their control (such as illness or disaster) or innate conditions.
+A survival theory is necessary to provide equitable opportunities to those who have become socially vulnerable due to circumstances beyond their control, such as illness or disaster.

 Supporting the socially vulnerable enhances a sense of unity and community, promoting overall social harmony and solidarity.

 These include progressive taxation (where tax rates increase as income rises) and welfare programmes.
-Such policies mitigate wealth disparities and support the survival of the socially vulnerable by redistributing wealth across society.
+Such policies mitigate wealth disparities and support the survival of the socially vulnerable by redistributing society’s overall wealth.

 Within a capitalist society, education is a crucial element for enhancing capabilities and acquiring new skills.
 Striving to improve one’s abilities and safeguarding health are vital.
-Furthermore, focusing attention on health leads to a better understanding of illness.
-This provides the knowledge and skills necessary for economic success and cultivates the ability to compete in the market.
+Furthermore, directing attention towards health fosters an understanding of illness.
+This provides the knowledge and skills necessary for economic success and cultivates the capacity to compete in the market.
 Education is also a key means of promoting social mobility and mitigating inequality.

 Social security systems mitigate economic risks arising from illness, unemployment, old age, and disability, thereby enhancing quality of life.
-This preserves individuals’ freedom to pursue self-realisation and maintains overall social stability.
+This preserves individuals’ freedom to pursue self-fulfilment and maintains overall social stability.

 The capitalist economy continues to grow, generating new employment opportunities.
 This provides people with income and means to support their livelihoods.
 Creating a society where people can work regardless of illness, disability, educational background, or work history unlocks the potential of people’s abilities.
 Flexible working hours, teleworking, retraining programmes, and various other methods will be utilised.